Logo

 William Wordsworth completed this work, now generally referred to as the first version of The Prelude, in 1805, but refused to publish such a personal work until he had completed the whole of The Recluse.

-In particular, while he was in revolutionary Paris in 1792, the 22-year-old William Wordsworth made the acquaintance of the mysterious traveller John "Walking" Stewart, who was nearing the end of his thirty years of wandering, on foot, from Madras, India, through Persia and Arabia, across Africa and Europe, and up through the fledgling United States.
+In particular, while he was in revolutionary Paris in 1792, the 22-year-old William Wordsworth met the mysterious traveller John "Walking" Stewart, who was nearing the end of his thirty years of wandering, on foot, from Madras, India, through Persia and Arabia, across Africa and Europe, and up through the fledgling United States.

-Up to this point, William Wordsworth was known only for Lyrical Ballads, and he hoped that this new collection would cement his reputation.
+Until now, William Wordsworth was known only for Lyrical Ballads, and he hoped this new collection would cement his reputation.

-In 1814 William Wordsworth published The Excursion as the second part of the three-part work The Recluse, even though he never completed the first part or the third part.
+In 1814, William Wordsworth published The Excursion as the second part of the three-part work The Recluse even though he never completed the first or third parts.

 William Wordsworth did write a poetic Prospectus to The Recluse in which he laid out the structure and intention of the whole work.